-At the commencement of the scheduled examination time, a supervisor gives the candidate a preparation booklet, and the candidate chooses one stimulus item from a choice of three.
-The candidate must not write on or mark the stimulus.
+At the commencement of the scheduled examination time, a supervisor gives the candidate a choice of stimulus item and a preparation booklet.
 During the preparation time, the candidate prepares for the interview by making notes in their preparation booklet and, if they wish, by referring to their dictionary.

-The candidate must leave the examination area once they have completed their examination, and must not have contact with candidates waiting to be examined, or teachers, or other parties who are seeking feedback from the examination until all the examinations have concluded.
-Failure to do so may result in a breach of examination rules.
+The candidate must leave the examination area once they have completed their examination and must not have contact with candidates waiting to be examined, or teachers, or other parties who are seeking feedback from the examination until all the examinations have concluded.
+Failure to do so could result in a breach of examination rules.